lavrentm/Survival-Probabilities-in-Branching-Cellular-Populations/README.md

-# Survival-Probabilities-on-Branching-Tissue
+# Survival-Probabilities-in-Branching-Cellular-Populations
-Research project of Adam Bryant and Dr. Maxim Lavrentovich of the University of Tennessee, Knoxville department of physics and astronomy
+Data and simulation code, developed by Adam Bryant and Dr. Maxim Lavrentovich of the Department of Physics and Astronomy at the University of Tennessee, Knoxville